 Much like HDPE, lower density polyethylene, or LDPE is not widely accepted in most programmes but it can be recycled depending on your local authority.
 It’s a hard flexible plastic found in squeeze bottles like toothpaste and bread bags.
 LDPE often receives a second life as a trash can liner.

 Polypropylene is a recyclable plastic and has become more widely accepted in recycling programmes.
-Due to its high melting point, PP is often used as containers for warmer liquids, as well as a popular packaging for yoghurts and medicine.
+Due to its high melting point, PP is often used as containers for warmer liquids and a popular packaging for yoghurts and medicine.
 Make sure to eliminate any leftover food and liquids before recycling.
 You’ll find recycled PP ends up in brooms, brushes and plastic trays.

 You might also like: 6 Myths About Recycling You Need to Know